cressie176/app-haven-projections/README.md

 # Haven Projections Service

-Exposes haven projections via a RESTful API
+A proof of concept service for exposing Haven projections via a RESTful API

 ## API